hellatan/ms-static-blog/README.md

 ```

 Make sure that you have all of the required YFM in your post.
 One culprit could be not having the `collection` property.

+#### My post shows up out of order on the homepage

+Make sure you have `publishDate` set in your YFM.
+This is the property posts are ordered in.

 # Creating Metalsmith plugins